davidbalbert/roughcut/README.md

 => 15
 ```

 `send` allows Roughcut to be implemented almost entirely in itself rather than in Ruby.
-For instance, all of Roughcut's math, logic, and string and list manipulation functions are implemented in Roughcut.
+For instance, all of Roughcut's math, logic, string and list manipulation functions are implemented in Roughcut.

 ## Imperfections